 Compared to the measured -15 dB from state-of-the-art parametric cavity systems \cite{Vahlbruch2016}, and considering the -15 to -17 dB desired for fault-tolerant continuous variable quantum computing \cite{Walshe2019}, the motivation for pursuing resonance-fluorescence based quadrature squeezing lies rather in the possible technical advantages and accessible wavelengths.
-The appeal of their potentially small technical foot-print, and in providing squeezed light sources at wavelengths towards the higher energy end of the visible spectrum, makes exploring this approach worthwhile.
-The later point is particularly interesting, given the technical challenges of frequency-converting squeezed vacuum states \cite{Vollmer2014}, and the difficulty of engineering suitable non-linear systems for generating such states at wavelengths shorter than 600 nm.
+The appeal of their potentially small technical footprint, and in providing squeezed light sources at wavelengths towards the higher energy end of the visible spectrum, makes exploring this approach worthwhile.
+The latter point is particularly interesting, given the technical challenges of frequency converting squeezed vacuum states \cite{Vollmer2014}, and the difficulty of engineering suitable nonlinear systems for generating such states at wavelengths shorter than 600 nm.

 Quadrature squeezing through resonance fluorescence is based on an established proportionality between the scattered field's quadrature fluctuations and the dipole moment's fluctuations, such that they may be considered interchangeable \cite{Meystre1982, Collett1984, Wodkiewicz1987}.
-When considering an ensemble of non-interacting dipoles, this relationship may be transposed into a relationship between the collective angular momentum operator and the far-field quadrature, thereby highlighting a possible link between far-field quadrature squeezing and ensemble spin-squeezing \cite{Kitagawa1993}.
-In turn, given the direct relationship between spin-squeezing and multipartite entanglement \cite{Sørensen2001, Haakh2015}, any observable non-classical fluctuation of the far-field quadratures can be considered an unambiguous witness of multipartite entanglement, for certain experimental configurations.
+When considering an ensemble of noninteracting dipoles, this relationship may be transposed into a relationship between the collective angular momentum operator and the far-field quadrature, thereby highlighting a possible link between far-field quadrature squeezing and ensemble spin squeezing \cite{Kitagawa1993}.
+In turn, given the direct relationship between spin-squeezing and multipartite entanglement \cite{Sorensen2001, Haakh2015}, any observable nonclassical fluctuation of the far-field quadratures can be considered an unambiguous witness of multipartite entanglement, for certain experimental configurations.